Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

+We impose that the particles right and left of, respectively, the right and left dashed lines satisfy mirrored versions of the no-propagation constraints in \eqref{eq:NoPropCond}.
+As a result, the $k-1$ holes on the right in \eqref{eq:type1bottleneck} are frozen and constitute a type-1 blockage.
+The inclusion of a particle in \eqref{eq:type1bottleneck} ensures that we do not double-count type-1 blockages.

-We begin with the case of $d=2$, and study the average density of type-1 blockages $\overline{\rho}^{(2)}_{1}(k,N,L)$ (recalling that $D^{(2)}_N(L)=\binom{L}{N}$).
-We can lower bound $\beta^{(2)}_1(k,N,L)$ by solely counting the total number of blockages of the type presented in \cref{eq:type1bottleneck}.
-This sum is computed by summing first over all $\mathcal{O}(L)$ possible positions in the chain for at which the configuration in \cref{eq:type1bottleneck} can be situated, and then for each such position summing over all possible positions compatible with \cref{eq:NoPropCond} for the remaining particles in the system.
+We lower bound $\beta^{(d,k)}_1(N,L)$ by counting the total number of occurrences of \eqref{eq:type1bottleneck} across all possible states with $N$ particles and $L$ sites.
+This is computed by summing over the $\mathcal{O}(L)$ possible positions in the chain at which the blockage in \eqref{eq:type1bottleneck} can be situated, and then for each such position summing over all possible configurations compatible with \eqref{eq:NoPropCond} for the remaining particles in the system.
 This yields \begin{widetext}

-\end{widetext} In the expression above, $b_1(k,N_R,L_R)$ denotes the total number of ways to arrange $N_R$ particles over $L_R$ sites such that the particles obey the constraint in \cref{eq:NoPropCond}.
-The second appearance of the $b_1$ function hence gives the analogous quantity for the region to the left of the configuration.
+\end{widetext} where $b^{(d,k)}_1(N_R,L_R)$ denotes the total number of ways to arrange $N_R$ particles over $L_R$ sites such that the particles obey the constraint in \cref{eq:NoPropCond} and $N_{\text{min}},N_{\text{max}}$ represent the smallest and biggest, respectively, number of particles $N_R$ compatible with a given $L_R$.